nicholasdille/container-slides/160_gitlab_ci/130_rules/exercise.md

     git checkout upstream/160_gitlab_ci/130_templates -- '*'
     ```

-## Task 2: Prevent a pipeline from running
+## Task 2: Control pipeline execution

-Rules can also be placed under the global [`workflow`](https://docs.gitlab.com/ee/ci/yaml/#workflowrules) keyword to apply to the whole pipeline instead of individual jobs.
+Allow the pipeline to run for the events `push`, `web`, `schedule` and `pipeline` and prevent the pipeline for events `api` and `trigger`.

-Allow the pipeline to run for the triggers `push`, `web`, `schedule` and `pipeline` and prevent the pipeline for triggers `api` and `trigger`.
+See the official documentation of the [`workflow`](https://docs.gitlab.com/ee/ci/yaml/#workflowrules) keyword to control the execution of the whole pipeline instead of individual jobs.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.